 Our story began among standing rows of beets and kale in Ferndale during the summer of 2015.
-Aubrey had just moved up from San Luis Obispo and found herself on a vegetable farm where she met Ben, a dedicated employee skilled in quick harvesting.
+Aubrey had just moved up from the California central coast and found herself on a vegetable farm where she met Ben, a dedicated employee skilled in quick harvesting.
 It was there that we discovered our love and appreciation for organic, local food as well as each other.
-Since those days of packing boxes and moving water pipe together, we've sustained our farming efforts through field-labor and local farmers' market involvement.
-Working on multiple veggie farms in the area has not only helped us prepare for the laborious days of farming our own land, but has also shown us what it means to be a part of a community.
-We strive to compliment this concept with our passion for nature and sense of purpose by doing what we know and love best: growing food for our friends and our neighbors.

 Meet the Farmers

 Aubrey grew up in the California Central Valley and shortly made her way to San Luis Obispo to thrive by the ocean and study biological and environmental sciences.
 Her experiences with native-species restoration projects and love for plant and animal life brought her to Humboldt County, where she immediately found work gardening and farming while attending College of the Redwoods.
 Her heart was full with love and encouragement from her clients, mentors, and teachers, as her dream of starting a nursery business soon gave rise to the dream of starting a farm.
 Since graduating from the CR Agriculture program, she has continued her work on local vegetable farms and has participated in management and event coordination for the Garberville and Fortuna Farmers' Markets, respectively.
 Her passion for purpose, community, and the Earth is what lights her fire!

 Co-Owner & Manager